gvwilson/thirdbit/fiction/in-heck/index.md

 "This isn't a story, Gumption," the old tortoise said.
 There was a hardness there that Maddy had never heard before.
-"You stay with Maddy and Sindy and do exactly what the Regulator says."
+"You stay with Maddy and Sindy and do exactly what the Operator says."

 The tech on his arms lit up as he rolled up his sleeves and swept his arms from side to side.